DSLituiev/lab-keras-r/running-docker-containers.md

 ### Glossary:
 - image -- a snapshot of a container that can be stored, transferred, reused.
 - [container](https://en.wikipedia.org/wiki/OS-level_virtualisation) -- a running instance of an image; an encaspulated computing environment
+- Keras -- a more user friendly interface to common deep learning frameworks, such as TensorFlow.
+- [TensorFlow](https://en.wikipedia.org/wiki/TensorFlow) -- an open-source deep learning framework developed by Google.
+Another popular open-source deep learning framework is [PyTorch](https://en.wikipedia.org/wiki/PyTorch), developed by Facebook.
+We will be using R's Keras package with TensorFlow as backend.
+See [here](https://en.wikipedia.org/wiki/Comparison_of_deep-learning_software) if you're interested in learning about other deep learning software.

 ## Part 1: Training neural networks locally
 ### [SETUP before 5/23] Install Docker desktop software: